-Wallpaper is a classic and nostalgic design element you can add to a home, office or conference room.
-Unfortunately, not every company which manufactures custom wallpaper stays in business, and consumers may be left without options for reproduction once wear and tear have taken their toll on a particular design which is no longer being produced.
+Vintage wallpaper is a classic design element which instantly adds nostalgia and atmosphere to any home, office or workspace.
+Unfortunately, not every company which manufactures custom wallpaper stays in business, and consumers may be left without options once wear and tear have taken their toll and the wallpaper needs to be replaced.

-However, there are modern solutions to this issue with the use of professional scanning and digital photography, which can be used to recreate old patterns and designs.
+However, there are modern solutions to this issue with the use of professional scanning and digital photography, which can be used to recreate old patterns and designs on newer, more durable stocks.

 Getting Started